Viiuska/project_game/README.md

 I used CodeSandbox as a coding platform and it's browser to display the game.
 In the game I took advantage the Phaser framework.
 For the game sounds I used freesound website (https://freesound.org/) to download sound effects and AudioMass (https://audiomass.co/) to edit/convert them to mp3.
 I also used Pixlr (https://pixlr.com/fi/x/) to personalize the game objects.

 ## The game structure
-The game starts at main menu page where the player can choose the desired difficulty level (easy, medium, hard) by clicking it.
-The player controls the game character with the arrow keys.
-In the hard level player need to use mouse to move a platform horizontally.
+The game starts at main menu page where the gamer can choose the desired difficulty level (easy, medium, hard) by clicking it.
+The gamer controls the game character with the arrow keys.
+The gamer tries to collect as many stars they can until they die.
+There are two types of stars: yellow and black.
+The yellow stars give points and the black stars minus points.
+In the hard level player need to use mouse to move a platform horizontally to be able collect all yellow stars.
 The game end when player hits a bomb.

 ### The code structure
-The game mainly followed the platformer course material and all the js codes were in one js file.
+The game mainly followed the platform game example given in the course material and all the js codes were in one js file and the "Making your first Phaser 3 game" in the Phaser websites.
 When I started to add Main menu page I realized it was going to be too jumbled and messy to read.
 I divided my code to five js files: index, config, PreloadScene, GameScene, GameSceneMedium and GameSceneHard.
 For the game object images and sounds I created folder 'assets' keeping the main directory clean.

 The index file creates new game(config) and in the config file I define config objects for the game and import the scenes.
 I also use the scale Manager to make the game responsive for different devices.
 I had little bit trouble to decide the scale mode between the SMOOTH and the FIT.
 In the end I decided to go with the SMOOTH because it looked more suitable for me.

 In the preloadScene I loaded couple images to make the main menu page and added some texts.
 At first I could not get the background image to fit the frame but luckely I found help in the internet.
-Gamer can choose the level by clicking the wanted button starting the new scene.
+In the main menu gamer can choose the level by clicking the wanted button starting the new scene.

-The GameScene, GamesceneMedium and GameSceneHard all have the same code base that I modified to the different level.
+The GameScene, GamesceneMedium and GameSceneHard all have the same code base that I modified to suit the different levels.
 I created black stars that gives minus points using the star collecting function as a guide.
 When the player hits a bomb gamer get the text "Game over" and gamer's total score.
 In the GameScene the platforms do not move unlike the GamesceneMedium and GameSceneHard.
 The GameSceneMedium has two moving platforms that makes the star collecting and watching out for the bombs little bit harder.
-The GameSceneHard has movable paltform that gamer need's to use to get to the all stars.
+The GameSceneHard has a movable platform that gamer need's to use to get to the all stars.
+In retrospect I could have made a class that has the basic game structure and child classes to inherit it.